Softknob/playlist-storytelling-template-js/README.md

 Playlist
 ========

+### Deprecated App
+This application is no longer in active development.

 The playlist app is a storytelling template that organizes point data sets, usually from a CSV file embedded in a web map, into an organized interactive list.
 Your audience can explore the points from the map itself or they can click on a corresponding item in a list.

 ![App](https://raw.github.com/esri/playlist-storytelling-template-js/master/playlist-screenshot.png)